Understanding intrinsically disordered proteins and their potential as new drug targets through novel measurement capabilities

 Sector Academic/University

-PI Contribution We have been conducting ion mobility mass spectrometry experiments to better understand the behaviour of the UBQLN-2 protein.
-We have measured how the protein responds to different salt concentrations and deciphered differences between the wildtype protein and a shorter construct.
+PI Contribution We have been conducting ion mobility mass spectrometry experiments to better understand the biophysical properties of the UBQLN2 protein.
+We have measured how the protein responds to different salt concentrations, as this is known to affect how the protein coalesces into droplets which in turn affects the proteins function.
+We have also investigated how the dynamics of UBQLN2 are altered when it binds to other proteins.

 Collaborator Contribution Our collaborators have supplied us with protein samples necessary for the research, as well as expertise regarding the samples and help with interpretation of our results.